Workshop Financial Know How

 • how is that working?

-• what is important to you?
+• what is important to you, to your partner, to your children?

 • assess the situation honestly and with a willingness to do things differently going forward; let go of judgement and blame